StoneX Group Inc.: IPO in 2007

+Acquisitions 2010 - 2025

 In 2010, the company partnered with Decisive Farming.
 INTL provided the organization with Know-Risk, a marketing tool that helps farmers customize crop marketing plans based on price triggers and time triggers.

 The company reached an agreement with Hudson Capital Energy LLC (HCEnergy), a New York-based energy risk-management firm, in 2011.
 INTL's subsidiary, StoneX Group Inc. (previously FCStone LLC), took over HCEnergy's business and customers.
 This included HCEnergy's Swiss subsidiary, HCEnergy Europe GmbH.
 The transaction expanded StoneX Group Inc.’s energy risk portfolio to include greater capability in crude oil and refined products.
 In 2011, StoneX Group Inc. also saw the beginning of INTL’s CommodityNetwork.
-That year, INTL purchased on-line industry newsletter CoffeeNetwork from Hencorp Group.
+That year, INTL purchased online industry newsletter CoffeeNetwork from Hencorp Group.
 A year later, the company announced plans to expand network coverage into the four major commodities: metals, agriculture, energy and softs.
 It already had cotton and dairy news sites, Globecot News Network and eDairy.
 The company won the Forex Magnates’s industry award for best liquidity provider.

 In 2014, INTL’s subsidiary StoneX (previously INTL FCStone) acquired Sinclair and Company.
 Sinclair, an introducing broker, focused on dairy, grains and livestock markets.
 In 2015, INTL finalized a transaction to acquire G.X.
 Clarke & Co for about $27 million.
 G.X. was founded in 1979.
 It was registered with the SEC as an institutional dealer in fixed-income securities.

 In 2016, the company acquired Sterne Agee.
 The sale included Sterne Agee’s clearing business and RIA businesses.
 INTL purchased the company from Stifel, just over a year after Stifel bought Sterne Agee as part of a $150 million acquisition.

 In late January 2018, an agreement between INTL FCStone Financial, a subsidiary of StoneX Group Inc. (INTL FCStone at the time), and European platform Allfunds Bank went live.
 The agreement gave advisors using FCStone Financial access to thousands of UCITS funds without having to sign individual contracts with each strategies’ manager or distributor.
 FCStone Financial was the first US-based clearing firm with access to the Allfunds platform.
 Allfunds is the largest fund platform in Europe and offers access to more than 57,000 funds from over 1,200 fund managers.

+Throughout 2018 INTL FCStone along with 91 other Fortune 500 companies had "paid an effective federal tax rate of 0% or less" as a result of Donald Trump´s Tax Cuts and Jobs Act of 2017.

+In 2025, StoneX acquired R.J.
+O'Brien & Associates (RJO), the oldest futures brokerage and clearing firm in the United States, for $900 million, with a plan to absorb all of RJO's global businesses.